MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/wpf.md

 <!-- ====================================================================== -->
 ## Step 1 - Install Visual Studio with .NET support

 This tutorial requires Microsoft Visual Studio, not Microsoft Visual Studio Code.
-This article describes using Visual Studio 2022.
+This article mainly describes using Visual Studio 2022.

-1. Install [Visual Studio](https://visualstudio.microsoft.com) 2022.
-Install **.NET desktop development** support, to get the needed project templates, as follows.
+1. Install [Visual Studio](https://visualstudio.microsoft.com).<!--strong default is 2022-->  Install **.NET desktop development** support, to get the needed project templates, as follows.

 1. If you're at the Visual Studio startup screen, scroll to the bottom of the **Create a new project** dialog and click the link **Open without code**.
 Visual Studio opens.